Admissions and Academic Program Procedures

 D. Other Registration Considerations

-Students enrolled in oral examination only during an intersession but who fail to submit the library copy of thesis/dissertation before the next academic session must register for at least one hour of graduate research through the end of the fourth week of the semester or the second week of the summer session.
+Students enrolled in oral examination only during an intersession but who fail to submit the final copy of thesis/dissertation by the last business day before the next academic session must register for at least one credit hour of graduate research through the end of the fourth week of the semester or the second week of the summer session.
 All non-resident students on appointment during the spring semester may enroll at the in-state educational fee rate the following summer semester.
-If the Thesis/Dissertation Approval and Report on Examination for Master’s/Doctoral Degree and the library copy of the thesis/dissertation are not submitted by that time, the student will enroll in at least three but no more than nine credit hours, depending on the student’s individual circumstances.
+If the Thesis/Dissertation Approval and Report on Examination for Master’s/Doctoral Degree and the final copy of the thesis/dissertation are not submitted by that time, the student will enroll in at least three but no more than nine credit hours, depending on the student’s individual circumstances.

 Graduate Assistantship Permissible Schedules